-Blog / After 25 years, I'm building the threat feed I wish existed
+Blog / After 40 years in security, I'm building the threat intelli…

-After 25 years, I'm building the threat feed I wish existed
+After 40 years in security, I'm building the threat intelligence I wish existed

 This is a New Year's resolution post.

-I've spent twenty-five years in cybersecurity.
-I'm starting a small, public threat intelligence project this year because the feed I wish existed for small and mid-market security teams doesn't, and I want to spend the next stretch of my career building it rather than waiting for someone else to.
+I'm starting a public threat intelligence project this year because the kind of CTI feed I wish existed for working analysts doesn't, and I want to spend the next stretch of my career building it rather than waiting for someone else to.

 Quick career arc, because the why depends on the where I've been.